deeheber/node-weather/readme.md

 6. Type the following command in the terminal, replacing `ZIPCODE` with the zipcode of the location you'd like the weather for:

   `node app.js ZIPCODE`

 Notes:
 - You can also type in CITY,STATE instead of a zipcode.
+Capitalization doesn't matter.
 Example syntax is:

   `Phoneix,AZ`

-*Note the lack of a space between the city and state*
+  **Note the lack of a space between the city and state**
 - This app accepts multiple arguments so something like this would work:

   `node app.js 12345 97209 Pittsburgh,PA Orlando,FL`

 - The Weather Underground API only works consistently with US locations, sorry about that.
 See [here](https://www.wunderground.com/about/faq/international_cities.asp) for a list of supported non-US locations.
 For the most part, I've found that the following will work:

   `node app.js CITY,COUNTRY`

   Example:

-`node app.js paris,france`
+  `node app.js Paris,France`